 In September 2006 the Alliance for Sweden, a centre-right coalition headed by Moderate Party leader Fredrik Reinfeldt, unseated the Social Democrat Party of Goran Persson.
 Since then, the housing system has been high on the agenda.
 An ongoing state review of the system argues for the removal of the current rental ceiling, so that private housing companies and individuals could set market rents.

-This strong growth was mainly due to a surge in domestic demand caused by Riksbank’s record stimulus, in an effort to defend its inflation target of 2%.
+The Swedish economy expanded strongly by 4.2% in 2015, the highest growth in five years, mainly due to a surge in domestic demand caused by Riksbank’s record stimulus, in an effort to defend its inflation target of 2%.
 Moreover, the government’s efforts to accommodate the influx of immigrants from war-torn countries like Syria and Iraq are boosting public spending and economic growth.
 In addition, exports were strengthened by the fact that during the past three years, the Swedish krona (SEK) depreciated against the euro by almost 13%.

-The economy is expected to expand further by 3.2% this year and by 2.9% next year, according to the European Commission.
+The economy is expected to grow by 3.4% this year and by 2.4% next year, according to the European Commission.